moorepants/eme150a/content/pages/materials/plan-01.rst

 Have students say their definitions.
 While they answer write down important words on the board.
 After you get about 10 to 15 key words, state a defintion using the collected words.
 Or have them all rewrite their definition with all the words.
 You can share your definition too.
-My is below:
+Mine is below:

    The process of creating a solution to a problem or need utilizing mechanical systems and principles under constraints such as limited resources, limited